-Join Joseph "PhotoJoseph" Linaschke for an in-depth discussion in this video The backstory, part of Artist in Action: Joseph Linaschke's Large Scale Black-and-White Photographs.
+Join Joseph "PhotoJoseph" Linaschke for an in-depth discussion in this video The backstory, part of Processing Large Scale Black-and-White Photographs with Aperture.

 Hi!
 I'm Joseph Linaschke, I'm a photographic storyteller, and what really means is that I get to travel to some pretty interesting places, and see some pretty interesting things, and photograph them for some pretty interesting clients sometimes.
 So, what I'm going to be talking about today is a process that I went through for creating a series of prints to hang in a gallery.
 About year or so ago, I was contacted by a local wine bar looking to do a new gallery hanging, and they normally would do gallery hangings for local artists.
 You know, I'm not a fine art photographer; I've really never really considered myself as such, but being approached and asked to do a little gallery hanging of course is quite cool and exciting.